-- Building a great team.
+- Building and developing a great team.

 Executing with urgency is how we are going to accelerate innovation in healthcare.
-From 2020 to the end of 2022, we went from 5 people to nearly 300 people, $4M in funding to $176M in funding, and $18M valuation to $1B.
+From 2020 to the end of 2022, we went from 5 people to nearly 300 people, $4M in funding to $176M in funding, and $18M valuation to $1B valuation.
 We are keeping a similar pace of doubling year over year and are delivering value to customers across the healthcare ecosystem.

 To achieve our lofty goals and propel our growth forward, each of our actions and decisions stem from seven core operating principles: